Arihaansingh/VSDSquadron_fpga_mini-FM-Internship_By-Arihaan_singh/README.md

 The VSDSquadron FPGA Mini (FM) is a compact and low-cost development board designed for FPGA prototyping and embedded system projects.
 This board provides a seamless hardware development experience with an integrated programmer, versatile GPIO access, and onboard memory, making it ideal for students, hobbyists, and developers exploring FPGA-based designs. [(Source)](https://www.vlsisystemdesign.com/vsdsquadronfm/)
 ## Task 1 Understanding and Implementing the Verilog Code on the VSDSquadron FPGA Mini Board
 ### Step 1: Understanding the Verilog code
-The Verilog code can be accessed from here [Verilog code](https://github.com/Arihaansingh/VSDSquadron_fpga_mini-FM-Internship_By-Arihaan_singh/blob/main/VSDFM_top_module.v)
+The Verilog code can be accessed from here [Verilog code](https://github.com/Arihaansingh/VSDSquadron_fpga_mini-FM-Internship_By-Arihaan_singh/blob/main/VSDFM_top_module.v) This Verilog module controls an RGB LED using an internal oscillator and a counter, with a test signal for monitoring and predefined brightness settings for the LEDs.

 <details>
   <summary><STRONG> Verilog module overview</STRONG></summary>